IpreferV/Verbiage-CPP/README.md

 # Verbiage-CPP

+In partial fulfillment of the requirements for the course Computer Programming 2.

-An issue tracking system concept using c++.
+Issue tracking system concept.